 - Named to the Texas Super Lawyers (Thomson Reuters) list every year since 2013.

-Known for his compelling advocacy, Kaplan excels at presenting complex matters in clear terms that resonate with judges, juries, and arbitrators.
+Kaplan excels at presenting complex matters in clear terms that resonate with judges, juries, and arbitrators.
 His writing has been featured in leading books on effective advocacy.
 A brief he wrote with Steve Susman in the securities litigation arising from Bank of America’s acquisition of Merrill Lynch was featured in Point Made: How to Write Like the Nations’ Top Advocates (University of Chicago Press), and a Daubert motion he wrote for an actuarial malpractice case was described as “devastating,” an example of how to “frontload critical facts so that trial judges can assess the relevant issues quickly,” in The Art of Advocacy (Noah Messing, Yale Law School Writing Instructor).

 Kaplan joined Susman Godfrey in 2005 and was elected to the partnership just four years later.
 Over his 15 years at Susman Godfrey, Kaplan has served in a number of different roles, including as the youngest partner on the Executive Committee, National Hiring Partner, and Chair of the Docket Committee, responsible for staffing client engagements across all offices.